1871fotc/fotc/docs/bios/index.md

 ??? directions "How to use the Index"

     - Sort the table by clicking a column name.
-    - Also known as names are shown in brackets and italics.
+    - Also known as names are shown in *italics* in brackets.
     - Dates are formatted as yyyy-mm-dd (year, month, day) to help with sorting.
 Where a year, month or day is unknown, a placeholder value of "yyyy", "mm", or "dd" is used.
     - Location is in the Portion-Section-Grave format.
         - Where a Grave number is unknown, a placeholder value of "gg" is used.